ligato/site/content/cnf/cnf-def.md

 - __(NFs) adapted for cloud native deployment and operations__.
 This assumes a container (pod) form-factor under K8s control, or a control/management plane co-existing or compatible with K8s.

     In addition, you should align CNF architecture, development, and operations with 12-factor app precepts, and where appropriate, [X-factor CNF](https://x.cnf.dev/).
 - __Lightweight data plane configuration__.
 To date, SDN-like centralized management systems communicating through a control channel to a configuration agent, handle configuration.
 [Netconf](https://tools.ietf.org/html/rfc6241), [RESTCONF](https://tools.ietf.org/html/rfc8040) and [VPP Honeycomb](https://wiki.fd.io/view/Honeycomb) come to mind.
-However, the dynamics and velocity of container start/stop activity preclude central control.
+However, the dynamics and velocity of container start/stop activity preclude centralized control.
 Cloud native must employ stateless and lightweight data plane configuration.
 - __Feature-rich data plane__.
-Traffic workload growth coupled with per-service processing options such as ACL or encrypt/decrypt necessitate a robust, and multi-feature software data plane.
+Traffic workload growth coupled with per-service processing options such as ACL or encrypt/decrypt necessitate a robust, performant, and multi-feature software data plane.
 - __User space networking__.
 Performance gains with user space packet processing vs kernel networking are well documented.
 User space permits network function processes to talk directly to physical NIC components, while bypassing the kernel altogether.
 You can innovate free of kernel dependencies.
 You can start/stop NF processes without fear of disrupting kernel functions.
 - __Topology "Meshiness"__.
 A service mesh describes a mesh of L7 inter-container RPCs that constitute a cloud native application or service.
 You can expand your service opportunities with a full or partial mesh of interconnected CNFs and application pods running L2/L3.
 This allows you to set up service chains, or provision point-point "wires" between pods.
 - __Observability__.
-Logging, tracing, UI/UX visualization, telemetry, metrics, diagnostic/troubleshooting APIs, and CLI are mandatory_ for your development, testing, troubleshooting, and operations efforts.
+Logging, tracing, UI/UX visualization, telemetry, metrics, diagnostic/troubleshooting APIs, and CLI are _mandatory_ for your development, testing, troubleshooting, and operations tasks.
 - __Common APIs__ Well documented declarative RPCs (REST, gRPC) expedite development, and integration with external systems.
 Low-level APIs add speed and accuracy to data plane programming.

 ---